Film and Television (FTV)

 FTV 125 Introduction to Film and Television Production 3 Credits

 Introduces general students (other than FTV majors or FMS minors) to the basics of film and television production.
-This is a practical course covering the very basics of film and video storytelling and production including cameras, microphones, shot composition, editing, and sound.
+This course allows students to develop their creativity, critical thinking skills, and gain a deeper appreciation for the art and craft of storytelling in film and television.
+Students will be introduced to the basics of film and video storytelling and production including cameras, microphones, editing, and sound.
 Students will create multiple short film and television assignments of their own, as well as work on other film and television projects in small groups.
 The course incorporates short lectures, hands-on practice and shooting exercises in and out of class, screenings, discussions, and group and individual film and television projects.

 FTV 135 Filmmaking I 3 Credits